Bringing your pets

 Bringing pets in your vehicle

-- During Peak Season, we recommend you book a kennel if you are bringing a pet as we can not guarantee shaded parking will be available
+- During Peak Season, we recommend you book a kennel if you are bringing a dog as we can't guarantee shaded parking will be available

 - Your pet can remain in your vehicle for the journey for no extra charge